 - People under 20 years of age are legally prohibited by Japanese law from consuming any alcohol such as beer, Japanese sake, wine, or whisky.
-APU also prohibits students possessing such alcoholic beverages. - 2.
+APU also prohibits students possessing such alcoholic beverages. - The sale and consumption of alcohol at APU is only permitted during events organized by students at restricted sites. - 3.
 Precautions when drinking alcohol: - Do not "chug" alcohol; do not coerce others to do so.
 It is dangerous and can be fatal. - Do not coerce those who cannot or do not want to drink alcohol into doing so. - Do not drink alcohol when you do not feel well or when taking medicine (including cold medicine or painkillers). - Drink slowly when eating. - Even those who can hold their liquor should stop drinking once they begin to feel intoxicated.